coleifer/huey/docs/getting-started.rst

 * the consumer(s), which executes jobs placed into the queue
 * the queue where tasks are stored, e.g. Redis

-These three processes are shown in the screenshot below -- the left-hand pane shows the producer: a simple program that asks the user for input on how many "beans" to count.
+These three processes are shown in the screenshots that follow.
+The left-hand pane shows the producer: a simple program that asks the user for input on how many "beans" to count.
 In the top-right, the consumer is running.
-It is doing the actual "computation" and simply printing the number of beans counted.
-In the bottom-right is the queue, Redis in this example, which we're monitoring and shows tasks being enqueued (``LPUSH``) and read (``BRPOP``) from the database.
+It is doing the actual "computation", for example printing the number of beans counted.
+In the bottom-right is the queue, Redis in this example.
+We can see the tasks being enqueued (``LPUSH``) and read (``BRPOP``) from the database.

 .. image:: intro.png